 Preamble

-This Code of Conduct sets forth the standards of behavior and ethical expectations for appointed TOMIDA officials and Employees.
+This Code of Conduct Policy sets forth the standards of behavior and ethical expectations for Town of Montgomery industrial Development Agency (“TOMIDA”) appointed officials and employees.
 It is designed to foster integrity, transparency, and accountability, ensuring that all actions taken by appointed officials reflect the highest standard of public service and maintain the trust of the community.

 1. Commitment to the Public Interest

-Appointed officials and Employees shall act solely in the best interests of the public, putting community welfare above personal or private interests.
+Appointed officials and employees shall act solely in the best interests of the public, putting community welfare above personal or private interests.

 Decisions shall be made with fairness, impartiality, and without favoritism.